 Ready to get AICP Certified?
 We're here to help!

 The American Institute of Certified Planners (AICP) offers the only nationally recognized professional planning certification.
-To become a certified planner and use the AICP designation, the process includes submitting an application, passing an examination, and be a fully paid member of APA and AICP.
+To become a certified planner and use the AICP designation, the process includes submitting an application, passing an examination, gaining experience, and be a fully paid member of APA and AICP.

 Are you eligible?

 If you are considering becoming AICP certified, please go through APA National's online Eligibility Pre-Check.
 This resource allows you to self-assess and prepare for each step on the path to earning your AICP Certification.

 Applying for the exam

 The testing windows for the AICP Exam are every May and November, with exam registration about 1 month prior.
 Please visit APA's website for information on certification cycles.